microcks/microcks-quarkus-demo/step-5-write-async-tests.md

 ```

 Things are a bit more complex here, but we'll walk through step-by-step:
-* Similarly to previous section, we prepared a Microcks-provided `TestRequest` object
+* Similar to the previous section, we prepared a Microcks-provided `TestRequest` object
     * We ask for a `AsyncAPI Schema` conformance test that will use the definition found into the `order-events-asyncapi.yaml` contract,
-    * We ask Microcks to listen to the `kafka:// + getKafkaInternalEndpoint() + /orders-created` endpoint that represents the `orders-created` topic on
-      our Kafka broker started by Kafka Dev Services,
+    * We ask Microcks to listen to the `kafka:// + getKafkaInternalEndpoint() + /orders-created` endpoint that represents the `orders-created` topic on our Kafka broker started by Kafka Dev Services,
     * We ask to focus on a specific operation definition to mimic consumers that subscribe to the  `orders-created` channel,
     * We specified a timeout value that means that Microcks will only listen during 5 seconds for incoming messages.
-* We also prepared an `OrderInfo` object that will be used as the input of the `placeOrder()` method invocation on `OrderService`.
+* We also prepared an [`OrderInfo`](src/main/java/org/acme/order/service/model/OrderInfo.java) object that will be used as the input of the `placeOrder()` method invocation on [`OrderService`](src/main/java/org/acme/order/service/OrderService.java).
-* Then, we launched the test on the Microcks side.
+* Then, we launch the test on the Microcks side.
 This time, the launch is asynchronous, so we received a `Future` that will give us a `TestResult` later on
-    * We wait a bit here to ensure, Microcks got some time to start the test and connect to Kafka broker (see the note below)
+    * We wait a bit here to ensure, Microcks had some time to start the test and connect to Kafka broker (see the note below)
 * We can invoke our business service by creating an order with `placeOrder()` method.
 We could assert whatever we want on created order as well.
 * Finally, we wait for the future completion to retrieve the `TestResult` and assert on the success and check we received 1 message as a result.

 > [!NOTE]
-> Kafka Dev Services is using Red Panda and this one seems to cause additional delay when having a consumer updated
-> on new partitions and leaders.
+> Kafka Dev Services is using Red Panda and this one seems to cause additional delay when having a consumer updated on new partitions and leaders.
 This forces us to increase the delay after test startup to 3.5 sec.
-Some other Kafka implementation
-> don't have this behaviour.
+Some other Kafka implementation don't have this behaviour.

 The sequence diagram below details the test sequence.
 You'll see 2 parallel blocks being executed:
 * One that corresponds to Microcks test - where it connects and listen for Kafka messages,
-* One that corresponds to the `OrderService` invokation that is expected to trigger a message on Kafka.
+* One that corresponds to the `OrderService` invocation that is expected to trigger a message on Kafka.

 ```mermaid
 sequenceDiagram